nishi2893/blocks-pattern/README.md

 # Blocks Pattern

-This project is built using pure Javascript, HTML5, CSS3.
-Its a color guessing game where the player are given 6 different types of color panel and one RGB Color Code.
-The player has to select one of the color panel based on the estimation of RGB Color Code.
+This project is built using Angular 7 / Angular Material, Flex Layout, HTML5, CSS3.
+It displays a pattern of blocks based on the user Input.
+The user will input the total number of blocks and the total number of blocks needed per row.

-The game consists of easy level where few colors are given in order to guess the correct color.
-Also, it consists of hard level where more colors are given to guess the correct color.
+The application will create a pattern based on the user Input.
+The user can click on the block to change the colour of the block.
+Proper CSS Styling is used to design the block which creates a beautiful blocks pattern.

-This game is really fun to play.
-It will also increase your knowledge of RGB Color Codes which will further help in CSS Styling.
+This game is really fun to play to create different patterns based on the user input.

 ## What I used?